mathe-man/Sacard-Gline/README.md

-# Sacard Physic Engine  -   Sacard PE
+# Sacard Physic Engine  -   Sacard-Gline

 ## Presentation
 Sacard Physic Engine (or Sacard PE and also SPE) is small physic engine which can simulate the gravitation of multiple celestial bodies.
+There is a 3D version avaible: [Sacard-Jet](https://github.com/mathe-man/Sacard-Jet)

 ## Installation
 First download the file corresponding to your Operating System and architecture.